+- > Thorndon New World, Molesworth Street.

+- > Railway Station New World.

-- > Thorndon New World, Molesworth Street. - Dairies. - > Groceries and food/water items for a few days if accessible at all.
+- > Dairies.

+- Groceries and food/water items for a few days if accessible at all.
 Stocks will run out very quickly.
+Expect strict controls as soon as owners can implement these

+- > Various restaurants, hotels and pubs throughout Thorndon

+- > Immediate food on hand, however no large stores

+- > Pipitea Marae

-Expect strict controls as soon as owners can implement these - > Various restaurants, hotels, cafes and pubs throughout Thorndon - > Immediate food on hand, however no large stores - > Pipitea Marae Function facility and large kitchen; will also be trying to help their own people throughout the region - > Farmers market (Saturday mornings)
+- > Function facility and large kitchen; will also be trying to help their own people throughout the region

+- > Farmers market (Saturday mornings)